The classification of preordered spaces in terms of monotones: complexity and optimization: Classification of preorders through real-valued monotones

 Notice $(\mathbb{Z}/\{0\})/\mathord{\sim}$ is countable.
 Assume there exists a finite multi-utility $(u_i)_{i=1}^k$.
 Notice for any pair $n,-n$ we have $n \bowtie -n$ and there must be some $i_n$ such that $u_{i_n}(-n) < u_{i_n}(n)$ by definition of multi-utility.
 If we consider, however, some $m \neq n$, then we have $u_{i_n}(m) \leq u_{i_n}(-n) < u_{i_n}(n) \leq u_{i_n}(-m)$.
 Thus, $i_m \neq i_n$.
 Considering w.l.o.g. $i_n=n$, we get $u_i(k+1) < u_i(-(k+1))$ for $i=1,..,k$.
 Thus, there is no multi-utility of cardinality $k$ for any $k<\infty$. \end{proof}

+Proposition \ref{no finite mu} shows that countability restrictions on the decision space do not necessarily imply finite bounds on the dimension of the preference space and, thus, on its complexity.
 As a result of Proposition \ref{no finite mu}, there are preorders where countably infinite multi-utilities exist while finite ones do not.
 The preorder we used had, however, a countable $X/\mathord{\sim}$.
 We therefore complement this statement by showing in Proposition \ref{improve} that there are preorders with the same characteristics but uncountable $X/\mathord{\sim}$.

-\begin{prop} There are preordered spaces $(X,\preceq)$ where $X/\mathord{\sim}$ is uncountable and, although countable multi-utilities exist, finite multi-utilities do not. \end{prop}
+\begin{proposition} There are preordered spaces $(X,\preceq)$ where $X/\mathord{\sim}$ is uncountable and, although countable multi-utilities exist, finite multi-utilities do not. \end{proposition}

 \begin{proof} Let $\mathcal{P}_{inf}(\mathbb{N})$ be the set of infinite subsets of $\mathbb{N}$.
 Consider $X \coloneqq (\mathbb{N} \cup \mathcal{P}_{inf}(\mathbb{N}),\preceq)$ equipped with the preorder $\preceq$